cppitems/ex2.1/README.md

 ## Benchmark

 Once your implementation passes all tests, you can run the benchmark to see how the std algorithm `std::transform` performs when used with different types.
+You are not required to understand the benchmarked functions in detail.

 By default, building of the benchmark is disabled in CMake and therefore it has to be turned on using:
 ```bash